cmdcolin/oddgenes/README.md

 ## Repeats

-### 235,000 letters worth of just simply TAG
+### 235kb of just just TAG

-In the Maize genome, Mo17, sequenced "T2T"
+In the Maize genome, Mo17, sequenced "T2T", they mention this very large simple repeat in the abstract...cause it's that silly

 https://www.nature.com/articles/s41588-023-01419-6